GemTalk/SETT/StoreImporter.package/SettNamespaceDirMap.class/README.md

-I represent a mapping of a namespace to a mangled directory name.
+I represent a mapping of a namespace to a transformed package file name.
+Refer to the class side methods for details.